zendframework/zend-expressive/doc/book/router/result-observers.md

 # Route Result Observers

+> ## DEPRECATED!
+>
+> The route result observers feature existed prior to the stable 1.0 release,
+> but was deprecated with 1.0.0RC6.
+Please do not use this feature; instead,
+> you can inject middleware between the routing and dispatch middleware that can
+> act on the matched route result.

 Occasionally, you may have need of the `RouteResult` within other application code.
 As a primary example, a URI generator may want this information to allow creating "self" URIs, or to allow presenting a subset of parameters to generate